lanthale/LibRawFX/README.md

 **JDK 18 is required for v1.8.0** because of the foreign linker API usage and the big changes for threading happenend in Panama in JDK18

-**JDK 19 is required for v1.8.1** because of the foreign linker API usage and the big changes for threading happenend in Panama in JDK19
+**JDK 19 and JavaFX 19 is required for v1.8.1** because of the foreign linker API usage, changes in JavaFX 19 and the big changes for threading happenend in Panama in JDK19

 ## Status
 Now the lib is in production ready status.
 That means it is tested on all operating systems (OSX, Linux, Win10) and under different threading scenarious.